vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 42 Shastri & Gupta 1997, 155, Mandhal Ins. ll.
 13–20 (emended):

-ihāsmābhir ātmano dharmāyurbalavijayaiśvaryavivr.ddhaye ihāmutrahitārtham ātmā nugrahāya vaijayake dharmasthāne [. . . ]aragrāmakānāmagrāmah. vātsagulmakārya sātvatacaran. ādhivāsadvayasya ap¯urvadattyā udakap¯urvam atisr. s.t.ah. | ucitām. ś cāsya brāhman. ānām. nānāgotracaran. ānām. svādhyāyaniratānām. p¯urvarāj˜nānumatān cātu rvedyāgrahāramaryādāparihārān vitarāmah. k At this occasion here in the Victorious Dharmasthāna, after an oblation of water, in order to show our favour and for the sake of the increase of our sovereignty, rule, power, life, and merit, on earth as well as in the afterlife, the village [. . . ] named Aragrāma has been donated by us as a gift not earlier donated to the respectable men coming from Vatsagulma who belong to a pair of settlements of the Sātvata School.
+ihāsmābhir ātmano dharmāyurbalavijayaiśvaryavivr.ddhaye ihāmutrahitārtham ātmā nugrahāya vaijayake dharmasthāne [. . . ]aragrāmakānāmagrāmah. vātsagulmakārya sātvatacaran. ādhivāsadvayasya apūrvadattyā udakapūrvam atisr. s.t.ah. | ucitām. ś cāsya brāhman. ānām. nānāgotracaran. ānām. svādhyāyaniratānām. pūrvarāj˜nānumatān cātu rvedyāgrahāramaryādāparihārān vitarāmah. k At this occasion here in the Victorious Dharmasthāna, after an oblation of water, in order to show our favour and for the sake of the increase of our sovereignty, rule, power, life, and merit, on earth as well as in the afterlife, the village [. . . ] named Aragrāma has been donated by us as a gift not earlier donated to the respectable men coming from Vatsagulma who belong to a pair of settlements of the Sātvata School.
 And we grant to this (pair of settlements) the usual exemptions which are customary to Agrahāra villages of Caturvedins and which have been approved by earlier kings for brahmins of various gotras and branches who are devoted to study.